 |See The Kalamkari Block Printed Textiles|

-Kalamkaris are mordant and resist-dyed cotton plainweaves.
+Kalamkaris are mordant dyed cotton plainweaves.
 Centuries ago, the dyes, mordants, or resists were applied through the time-consuming use of a pen.
 The term "kalam" means "pen" and "kalamkari" means "penwork."

 The mordant-dye technique resulted in brilliant, fast colours that could withstand washing.
 These were exported from the port of Marsulipatnam (on the east coast of India) where, between 1600 and 1800 they formed the basis for one of the largest international trades in textiles ever known.
 To increase production, carved wooden blocks replaced pens.
 In the European markets both printed and painted cottons became known as “Chintz."
 Today the term refers to almost any textile with floral patterning, but at the time "chintz" denoted a cotton cloth, usually with a white ground, printed or painted with natural dyes.

 The European market was not the first, however, the port of Marsulipatnam previously exported kalamkaris to the markets of Safavid Persia.
 The Persian influence has remained in the floral borders, motifs, and geometric design of the patterning.